Western Airlines: Western Airlines

 In 1937 Western merged National Parks Airways, which extended its route north from Salt Lake to Great Falls, and, in 1941, across the border to Lethbridge, Alberta.
 In 1941 Western Air Express changed its name to Western Air Lines and later to Western Airlines.
-(In 1967-69 Western called itself Western Airlines International.)
+(In 1967–69 Western called itself Western Airlines International.)

 In 1944 Western acquired a controlling interest in Inland Air Lines, which became a subsidiary with Inland's schedules in Western timetables until Inland was merged into Western in 1952.
-Western started flying Los Angeles to San Francisco in 1943, so the Western/Inland route map was a W: San Francisco south to San Diego, north from San Diego to Lethbridge, south to Denver, and northeast to Huron.
+Western started flying Los Angeles to San Francisco in 1943, so the Western/Inland route map was a W: San Francisco south to San Diego, north from San Diego to Lethbridge, Alberta in Canada, south to Denver, and northeast to Huron.
 (It extended to Minneapolis in 1947.)

 In 1946, Western was awarded a route from Los Angeles to Denver via Las Vegas, but in 1947 financial problems forced Western to sell the route, and Douglas DC-6 delivery positions, to United Air Lines.
 In 1947 Western extended the left arm of the W north to Seattle, and added San Diego to Yuma for a few years; in 1950 it extended the middle of the W north to Edmonton.
 It finally cut across the W in 1953 when DC-6Bs started a one-stop flight MSP-SLC-LAX; in 1956 it resumed flights west out of Denver, to San Francisco via Salt Lake.
 In 1957 it began Los Angeles to Mexico City nonstop DC-6Bs, and in December 1957 it began Denver-Phoenix-San Diego.

 The airline's president was Terrell "Terry" Drinkwater.
 Drinkwater got into a dispute with the administration in Washington D.C. that hampered WAL's growth.
 Pressured in a famous phone call by President Dwight D. Eisenhower to "buy American made aircraft", Drinkwater reportedly responded: "Mr. President, you run your country and let me run my airline!"
 For years after this exchange, the federal Civil Aeronautics Board (CAB) would not award Western new routes while its competitors, including United and American, grew enormous even though all Western airliners were of U.S. manufacture while its competitors' fleets included aircraft produced in Europe.

 In August 1953, Western was serving 38 airports; in June 1968 that number had grown to 42.

 In June 1960, Western Airlines introduced Boeing 707s (707-139s) between Los Angeles, San Francisco, Portland and Seattle.
 720B nonstops MSP-SFO and MSP-LAX began in 1966, along with LAX-Acapulco.
-In 1967 WAL acquired Pacific Northern Airlines (PNA) based in Anchorage, Alaska, its main route being Anchorage-Seattle, which PNA served nonstop with Boeing 720s.
-Western added Vancouver in 1967, and in 1969 it started flights from several California airports to Hawaii.
+In 1967 WAL acquired Pacific Northern Airlines (PNA, the successor of Woodley Airways) based in Seattle, Washington, its primary routes being Anchorage - Seattle nonstop as well as Anchorage - Juneau - Seattle and Anchorage - Juneau - Ketchikan - Seattle with PNA flying Boeing 720 jetliners on these routes with the airline also operating nonstop Kodiak, Alaska - Seattle service with Lockheed Constellation propliners.
+Also in 1967, Western added Vancouver, and in 1969 it began nonstop flights between several California airports and Hawaii.